 On December 29, 2008, the Company adopted the Pacific Entertainment Corporation 2008 Stock Option Plan (the "Plan"), which provides for the issuance of qualified and non-qualified stock options to officers, directors, employees and other qualified persons.
 The Plan is administered by the Board of Directors of the Company or a committee appointed by the Board of Directors.
 The number of shares of the Company's common stock initially reserved for issuance under the Plan was 11 million.
 On September 2, 2011, the shareholders holding a majority of the Company's outstanding common stock adopted an amendment to the Company's 2008 Stock Option Plan to increase the number of shares of common stock issuable under the plan to 50 million.

-As of March 31, 2013, options to purchase up to 120,000 shares of the Company's common stock previously issued in 2009 through 2012 expired due to the termination of employees.
+As of June 30, 2013, options to purchase up to 8,370,000 shares of the Company's common stock previously issued in 2009 through 2012 expired or were cancelled.